 History of CYC

-In 1945, Archbishop of St. Paul, John Gregory Murray assigned a young priest, Father Jack Sweeney to direct the Catholic Youth Center of St. Paul.
+In 1945, Archbishop of St. Paul, John Gregory Murray assigned a young priest, Father Jack Sweeney, to direct the Catholic Youth Center of St. Paul.
 The Catholic Youth Center ran a variety of youth programs for Catholic children and teens.
-Sweeney wanted to expand programming and in 1946, suggested a camping program.
+Sweeney wanted to expand programming and suggested a camping program in 1946.
 That summer, he took 65 boys to Itasca State Park in Northern Minnesota.
 From that experience, Sweeney proposed the idea of founding a camp.

 In 1947, changes to the property tax laws meant that John Kessler, a local funeral home director was going to be paying much higher taxes for his hunting lodge in Aitkin County.
 He offered the property to Sweeney and the CYC Boys Camp found a home on Big Sandy Lake in McGregor, Minnesota.
 Contrary to popular belief, Catholic Youth Camp has never been part of the Archdioceses.
 Catholic Youth Camp began as an independent organization with its first summer of camp programming in 1947.

 Sweeney worked hard to raise money, seeking donations from individuals in the community and local organizations like the Catholic Parents Club and Knights of Columbus.
 He received food donations from local grocery stores, and as original staffer Ted Collins describes, “Father Jack was a great salesman.
 He ran camp on a shoestring, but found support from all over.”